 High Time to Change a Phono Cartridge

 The carts’ mission is to enhance the record players’ sound quality.
 That leads to the stylus’ wear that should be replaced.
-There is a risk of destroying the records if the proper period for replacement is not observed.
+When missing the right time for replacement, there is a risk of damaging the records.
 A degree of wear of both outer and inner cart’s edges should be taken into account.

 The change in sound quality leads to the entire cartridge or only stylus (needle) replacement.
 What is more efficient?
-Purchasing a new stylus is a wise option if physical concerns, different types of noise and distortions, and disturbance of channel balance are revealed.
+Buying a new stylus will be a smart decision in case of revealing physical issues and various kinds of noise and distortions, as well as the disruption of the balance of channels.

-If the cart has expired or is broken, a new stylus is worthless, but the cart must be replaced.
+If the cart has expired or has been damaged, a new stylus is useless, but the cart’s changing is required.
 One more reason for installing a new cart is a desire to upgrade the turntable system making it more advanced.
-Also, the cart and stylus prices may be almost same.
-Purchasing a new cartridge would be more logical in this instance.
+Besides, the cart and stylus’ price may be almost the same.
+In this case, buying a new cartridge would be more rational.

 The Turntable Stylus’ Expiration Date

-The standard cart has a service life of 300 to 1000 hours of record playing time.
-Much is determined by the amount of time spent listening every day.
+The average cart’s service life lasts from 300 to 1000 hours of record playing time.
+Much depends on the listening time per day.
 For instance, in case of using the record player 1 hour daily, every 2-years replacement is recommended.
 Take into consideration the manufacturer’s recommendations.
 Those who own a second-hand turntable should replace the cart right after its purchase.

 Cartridge vs Stylus – What to Buy, How to Choose